davidscarth/edge-ai-study/TEST.md

         -   **Time to First Token (TTFT):** How long does the user wait for the first word?
 (Measures prompt processing speed).
         -   **Tokens per Second (T/s):** How fast does the text stream after the first token?
 (Measures generation speed).

-A longer test.
+A longer test, taking up a larger context window.
 This test will be run once.

 2. **Understanding of larger prompts**
   * **Prompt:** `Read the entire following story carefully.
 After you have finished, answer only with the single sentence from the text that describes what Peter's father was made into.` (For this we will append the complete text of "The Tale of Peter Rabbit" by Beatrix Potter, 950 words, which is in the public domain)
     * **Scoring:**